kasemdeautsch/PP4/README.md

     ![](/static/images/features/notes-error.png)

-  - A general message will display over the form  shows if thre are errors in the operation:
+  - A general message will display over the form  shows if there are errors in the operation:

     ![](/static/images/features/all-error.png)